grossmania/wac/participants.md

-# Participants in World after Covid project
+# Participants in the World after Covid project

 **Alex (Sandy) Pentland**